SOS SOS IN MORSE CODE: THE COMPLETE GUIDE, SIGNAL AND EMERGENCY CODE

 The Titanic and SOS

-One of the most famous uses of SOS morse in history was during the RMS Titanic disaster in 1912.
-The Titanic’s radio operators transmitted both the older “CQD” distress call and the newer SOS signal — one of the first major maritime uses of SOS.
-This event cemented sos morse code as the definitive global emergency standard.
+Perhaps the most historical application of SOS morse is its use at the RMS Titanic disaster in 1912.
+When the Titanic radio operators sent their distress calls, both the archaic CQD call and the newer SOS signal were transmitted — one of the earliest high-profile uses of SOS in maritime scenarios.
+This became the universal global emergency standard for sos morse code.

 How to Learn SOS in Morse Code (And More)